omerbsezer/PolicyGradient_PongGame/README.md

 ![ep110_630_result](https://user-images.githubusercontent.com/10358317/37867530-00dc106c-2fab-11e8-85be-fd41107abc5c.png)

-After 2 days running, system is learned and starting to beat opponent
+After 2 days running, system is learned and starting to beat opponent.
+Last saved checkpoint which is learned after 2days is committed in the checkpoint folder.
+When starting code in your environment, if there is a checkpoint point folder, it will be loaded..

 ![ponggamescoreep_2](https://user-images.githubusercontent.com/10358317/37897631-4857bea6-30ef-11e8-8acf-3de195a6c93e.png)

 ![ep5005_5560_result](https://user-images.githubusercontent.com/10358317/37897701-79992c02-30ef-11e8-8b10-0ad463a87853.png)

 **References**: